 However, the weight loss you can achieve by moving more is rather limited.
 It’s usually about 5 kilos, and then your body is used to the new level of movement, and it will stay put.
 Your metabolism is an interesting function: it tries to become more and more efficient.

 It does matter what kind of moving you do.
 Cardiac training exercises hardly make you lose weight.
 Muscle training can do a bit more for you.
 But whether you lose weight with it or not, moving makes you more healthy.
 You will become more energetic and your head will clear up.
 You will reduce your risk of getting diabetes and cardiovascular disease.
 Do it, but don’t expect miracles for your weight loss journey.
-It may support you, though.
+It may support you, though, because moving helps you mentally as well.

 Eating less makes you lose weight